Ensemble Projection Pursuit for General Nonparametric Regression: Ensemble PPR estimator by AGA

-Note that the consistency rate in Theorem \ref{EPPRresultppr} is not optimal \citep{stone1982}.
-This is mainly because ePPR is a greedy algorithm, which does not have very fast consistency rate \citep{Lee1992}.
-Nevertheless, these results still reveal some attractive properties of $\hat{m}^{ens}_{k_n}$ that have not been proved for RF.
-Actually, it is known that RF is consistent under the model \eqref{Pprmode1} when $q_0=1$, i.e. the additive model \citep{scornet2015consistency}.
-However, to our best knowledge, only \cite{klusowski2021universal} showed that the consistency rate of RF is $O_p\left((\ln n)^{-1}\right)$ which is much slower than Theorem \ref{EPPRresultppr}.
-Therefore, ePPR is more efficient than RF in the minimax sense and its statistical consistency is guaranteed for more general regressions.
+We have three remarks about the consistency rate $\alpha_*(s,q)$ of ePPR.aga.
+Firstly, $\alpha_*(s,q)$ depends on $q$ but not $p$, if the PPR model is correct.
+Secondly, the proof of Theorem \ref{EPPRresultppr} is valid for Theorem \ref{PPRpprmodelrate22} if $ q = p$.
+Finally, as $s\to\infty$, $\alpha_*(s,q)\to 1$, which means that the consistency rate tends to the optimal but is slightly reduced by a factor of $ \ln ^4 n $.
+On the other hand, it is known that RF is consistent under the model \eqref{Pprmode1} when $q=1$, i.e., the additive model \citep{scornet2015consistency}.
+However, to our best knowledge, only \cite{klusowski2022large} showed that the consistency rate of RF is $O_p\left((\ln n)^{-1}\right)$, which is much slower than the rate in Theorem \ref{EPPRresultppr}.
+More recently, \cite{chi2022asymptotic} proved that RF has a polynomial consistency rate under the ``sufficient impurity decrease'' (SID) condition.
+However, SID condition is only satisfied by some special cases, such as when $m(x),x\in\B_1^p$ is monotone along some directions.
+Therefore, ePPR.aga is more efficient than RF in the minimax sense, and its statistical consistency is guaranteed for more general regressions. \end{remark}